10 Things To Do In Ajmer; And Why I’ll Never Visit Again.

 We definitely didn’t know just how famous the dargah of Sufi saint Khwaja Muin-ud-din Chishti is.

-And it didn’t help it had been raining heavily the night before and the streets were sludge and aflush with rubbish.
+Plus it didn’t help it had been raining heavily the night before and the streets were sludge and aflush with rubbish.
+Albeit there was the occasional whiff of Kachori or something frying.

-• Tip: You must cover your head in certain parts of the shrine so don’t forget to bring a scarf or cap.
+• Tip: Head coverings are mandatory in certain areas of the shrine, so don’t forget to bring a scarf or cap.

 Ajmeri Dargah.